Information about Propranolol

 Yes, it is possible that your doctor prescribed Propranolol for chest pain (angina).
-Propranolol is a beta blocker which is used to lower high blood pressure, prevent angina, treat or prevent heart attacks, or reduce your risk of heart problems following a heart attack.
-Propranolol is also used to treat irregularities in heartbeat, including those caused by anxiety, essential tremor (shaking of head, chin, hands).
+Propranolol is a beta-blocker which is used to lower high blood pressure, prevent angina, treat or prevent heart attacks or reduce your risk of heart problems following a heart attack.
+Propranolol is also used to treat irregularities in heartbeat, including those caused by anxiety, essential tremor (shaking of head, chin and hands).
 It also prevents migraine headaches, overactive thyroid (thyrotoxicosis and hyperthyroidism) and bleeding in food pipe caused by high blood pressure.

 Q. When can I expect a relief in my symptoms after starting Propranolol for high blood pressure?

 Propranolol usually starts working within a few hours of taking it.
-However, it may take up to a week to see the full benefits in the symptoms of high blood pressure or heart conditions.
+However, it may take up to a week to see the full benefits of the symptoms of high blood pressure or heart conditions.
 You may not notice any difference, but that does not mean it is not working.
-Keep on taking the medicine.
 For migraine, it may take a few weeks before you notice any difference, so keep taking the medicine.

 Q. Can Propranolol be used in asthmatics?